-Adding a package source
+Adding a package source to your MyGet feed

 A dialog will prompt your for package source information and will also expose a few common presets for you to take advantage of.